Alex1304/ultimategdbot/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what is actually happening.

 **Screenshots**
 If applicable, add screenshots to help explain your problem.
+Delete this section if you have nothing to add.

 **UltimateGDBot version**
 You can check the version by running `u!about` in Discord.

 **Additional context**
 (Optional) Add any other context about the problem here.
+Delete this section if you have nothing to add.